maggiemachuca/configure-gpo/README.md

 <img width="962" height="741" alt="Screenshot 2025-09-25 at 3 37 55 PM" src="https://github.com/user-attachments/assets/9a176f1e-9e5f-4e0a-bc3d-0b1b2881a6b0" />

-## Optional Step: You can view the logs as a Domain User as well.
+## Optional Know-How: You can view the logs as a Domain User as well.
 - If you were logged into a regular non-admin Domain User account on the CLIENT-1 machine, you won't be able to just view the logs.
 - However!
 You can still view logs you just have to follow some different steps.
 - Type in **eventvwr.msc** -> Right-click and click **Run as administrator**